aetperf/aetperf.github.io/_posts/2020-02-13-Lunch-break,-plotting-traffic-injuries-with-datashader.md

   <img width="750" src="/img/2020-02-13_01/accidents_black.png" alt="Main">
 </p>

-Well I love the [datashader](https://datashader.org/) Python package and I am always happy to use it on some interesting dataset.
+Well I love the [datashader](https://datashader.org/) Python package and I am always happy to use it on some interesting datasets.
 I recently came across a [traffic injury database](https://www.data.gouv.fr/fr/datasets/base-de-donnees-accidents-corporels-de-la-circulation/#_) for french roads, which happens to have some geographical coordinates.
 This comes from the open platform for french public data.
 So in this notebook, we are going to plot all the georeferenced collisions that ocurred over 13 years in mainland France.

 ## Imports